 National Crepe Day (February 2)

-Celebrate National Crepe Day on February 2nd, a delicious tribute to one of the world’s favorite thin pancakes.
+National Crepe Day is celebrated on February 2 and is a great excuse to enjoy one of the world’s most loved thin pancakes.

 When Is the Holiday?